 - Swelling over the front and inside of the knee.

 - Heightened sensitivity to touch in the area.

 In the early stages of the disease, treatment is non-operative.
 If the affected area is small, this treatment may be all that is needed.
 Options include:

 - Medications to reduce the pain

-- A conditioning program with exercises to increase the strengthen of the muscles in your thighs
+- A conditioning program with exercises to increase the strength of the muscles in your thighs.

 If more than half of the bone surface is affected, you may need surgical treatment.
 Several different procedures may be used to treat osteonecrosis of the knee.
 Among the surgical options are:

-Your orthopaedic surgeon will discuss the options with you and make a recommendation based on your individual situation.
+Your orthopedic surgeon will discuss the options with you and make a recommendation based on your individual situation.